Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 #.
 Disconnect the LEDGER device from your computer.

-#.
-Download the ZIP folder with Concordium LEDGER application.
+#. :ref:`Download the ZIP folder with Concordium LEDGER application<Ledger-downloads>`.

 #.
 Extract the files from the ZIP folder to a folder on your computer.